Nepose/gopherweb/README.md

 		Moves you back to particular position from `pwd`.

 	update
-		Looks for availability of updates for your Gopherweb installation.
+		Looks for availability of updates for your Gopherweb.

 	custom [uri] [path] OR custom [path]
 		An equivalent of address bar in GUI browsers.